dataswift/HAT/README.md

 There are many people who want to sell their data because they think it is valuable to firms.
 What they do not understand is that an exchange of a precious commodity can happen only when both sides value the data.
 If Rumpel can make you see real value of the data to yourself, you will demand more in exchange for it.
 But more importantly, the firms would also find your contextualised data more valuable!

 To find out more about Rumpel, click [here](https://rumpel.hubofallthings.com/#/about)

+## RumpelLite
+RumpelLite is the dashboard for your HAT on iOS.
+You can do with Rumpel Lite to
+- Download and configure a HAT - private, personal data containers for storing consumer information generated on the internet  #### Securely store and maintain your own personal information
+- Gather and capture information that's created about you by internet services like Facebook and Twitter
+- Monitor and retain iOS sensor data about your location • Store and publish text-based notes and updates

 ## MarketSquare